FRC-Utilities/QDriverStation/README.md

 ###### Requirements

 The only requirement to compile the application is to have [Qt](http://www.qt.io/download-open-source/) installed in your system.
-The desktop application will compile with both Qt4 and Qt5.
+The desktop application will compile with Qt 5.2 or greater.

 - If you are using Linux, make sure that you have installed the following packages:
     - libsdl2-dev